unt-libraries/aubrey-transcription/README.md

 6. You may now visit the app by visiting the location given to you after running the previous command, which should be something like "http://127.0.0.1/5000/".

-7. To run the test suite, do the following, which will also generate the coverage report.
+7. To run the test suite against your current version of Python (whatever is in your virtualenv), do the following, which will also generate the coverage report.
     ```sh
         coverage run -m pytest
     ```